hmnathel/UFC_predict/README.md

 # UFC_predict

-## Goal
+## Overview

-Predict winner of UFC given the fighters previous fight stats
+My goal for this project was to predict winner of UFC given the fighters previous fight stats